GiraffeReversed/edulint/docs/source/configuration.rst

    pylint = "--enable=no-self-use,use-foreach"
    disallowed-builtin-names = "sum,len"

-To set more options for Pylint and flake8, TOML tables can be used.
+To set more options for Pylint and flake8, TOML tables (configuration sections) can be used.
 In this case, Pylint and flake8 options are not prefixed with --.

 .. code::